-This Directive also mandates one-stop shops for energy performance of buildings that target all actors involved in building renovations to be rolled out for every 80,000 inhabitants or at least one per region (Article 18).
-Other options include at least one in areas where the average age of the building stock is lower than the national, or where member states will implement integrated district renovation programmes.
-There is also an alternative based on proximity: in locations that can be reached within 90 minutes of average travel time.
+This Directive also mandates one-stop shops for energy performance of buildings that target all actors involved in building renovations to be rolled out for every 80,000 inhabitants or at least one per region (Article 15).

-According to the directive, Members States must support training for local authorities, grant access to public funding for local authorities and local authorities should have access to the energy performance data of buildings in their territory to support heating and cooling planning (Article 17 & 19).
+According to the directive, Members States must support training for local authorities.
 This will be very important for local governments' capacities to implement all new measures mandated by the EU.